sous-chefs/redisio/README.md

 install resource
 ----------------

-It is important to note that this call has certain expectations for example, it expects the redis package to be in the format `redis-<version>.tar.gz'.
+It is important to note that this call has certain expectations for example, it expects the redis package to be in the format `redis-VERSION.tar.gz'.
 The servers resource expects an array of hashes where each hash is required to contain at a key-value pair of 'port' => '<port numbers'.

 redisio_install "redis-servers" do
   version '2.4.10'